Sharon Hall, President, Endemol Shine Studios

 Sharon Hall serves as President, Endemol Shine Studios, since January 2016.

-Endemol Shine Studios, the scripted division of Endemol Shine North America, is behind such series as AMC’s “Hell on Wheels,” AT&T Audience Network's “Kingdom” and the upcoming Showtime series “I'm Dying Up Here.”
+Endemol Shine Studios, the scripted division of Endemol Shine North America, is behind such series as AMC’s “Hell on Wheels,” AT&T Audience Network's “Kingdom” and Showtime's “I'm Dying Up Here.”
 Endemol Shine Studios currently has 19 series in development across 12 networks, including the U.S. adaptation of UK thriller “Utopia” at HBO.

 Hall most recently served as President, Alcon Television Group, where she launched the studio’s TV division in 2012 and oversaw series including the HBO Emmy-nominated documentary “Sinatra: All or Nothing at All” and Syfy series “The Expanse.”
 Hall is also set to serve as Executive Producer for the upcoming series “ICE” for DirecTV, which is set to debut later this year.